zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/migration/migration.md

 Estimated Total Lab Time: 30 minutes

-### Workshop Objectives
+### Objectives

 In this lab, you will:
 * Learn how to perform a logical online migration to Autonomous Database with ZDM.

 ### Prerequisites
-This workshop section requires having completed all he previous sections.
+* This workshop section requires having completed all he previous sections.

 ## Task 1: Run a Migration on Evaluation Mode